Ohio and Erie Canal

 It is hard to imagine Cleveland developing into the city that it did had it not been chosen to be the northern end of the Ohio & Erie Canal.
 George Washington discussed the possibility of building a canal to connect Lake Erie with the Ohio River as far back as the 1780s, but it was not until 1825 that the Ohio Legislature voted to fund the project and construction commenced.
-When fully completed in 1832 - the span between Akron and Cleveland opened on July 4, 1827 - the Ohio & Erie Canal travelled 308 miles through 146 lift locks on its path between Cleveland and Portsmouth, Ohio.
+An initial span opened between Akron and Cleveland on July 4, 1827.
+When fully completed in 1832, the Ohio & Erie Canal travelled 308 miles through 146 lift locks on its path between Cleveland and Portsmouth, Ohio.

 The canal almost instantly turned Cleveland into a major commercial center.
 The city became the hub of a continental transportation network that connected with New York City via Lake Erie and New York's Erie Canal as well as with the nation's developing frontier areas and New Orleans via the Ohio and Mississippi Rivers.
 Goods like wheat, corn, coal, and lumber came north to Cleveland from the frontier while manufactured products from factories in the northeast arrived in Cleveland in return.
 Travel by road at this time – in places where actual roads existed – was unreliable and expensive.
 The canal dramatically cut the cost of transporting goods.
 It opened up new markets for manufactured goods, and tied Americans living at the margins of the nation into an expanding national economy.